Full API Integration

 </td></tr></tbody></table>

-The partner endpoint should return a successful HTTP response after receiving and processing the notification.
+The partner endpoint should return a successful HTTP `2xx` response after receiving and processing the notification.
+Webhook delivery should be treated as at-least-once, so the partner should process webhook notifications idempotently.

 In Full API Integration, Sparados can send OTP and wallet-related notifications to endpoints provided by the partner.